amanver16/design-patterns/FacadeDesignPattern/README.md

 > Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higherlevel interface that makes the subsystem easier to use.

-Below image describes structure of composite pattern
+Below image describes structure of facade pattern

 ![Facade Design Pattern](https://github.com/amanver16/ebooks_cheatsheets/blob/master/Images/Facade%20Design%20Pattern.png)